FiveStarcoinofficial/FiveStarcoin/README.md

 License
 -------

-JoyCoin is released under the terms of the MIT license.
+FiveStarcoin is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

 Development process